viperproject/prusti-dev/user-guide/src/syntax.md

 # Specification syntax

 Prusti specifications are a superset of Rust boolean expressions.
 They must be deterministic and side-effect free.
 Therefore, they can only call only [pure functions](verify/pure.md).
-The extensions to Rust expressions are summarised below:
+The extensions to Rust expressions are summarized below:

 | Syntax | Meaning |
 | --- | --- |